bcbio/bcbio-nextgen/docs/contents/purecn.md

 # PureCN analysis of tumor-only samples

-PureCN by [Markus Riester](https://github.com/lima1/) is a reliable tool to estimate purity and ploidy in cancer samples sequences with high coverage gene panels and exomes.
+PureCN by [Markus Riester](https://github.com/lima1/) is a reliable tool to estimate purity and ploidy in cancer samples sequenced with high coverage gene panels and exomes.
-It provides also segmentation, gene-level copy numbers, LOH, and classification of variants.
+It also provides segmentation, gene-level copy numbers, LOH, and classification of variants.

 The important aspect of running PureCN is a requirement to have process matched normals (as opposed to matched T/N).

 ## Normal DB (panel of normals)
 This step could be performed one time for every panel/cohort, and then a PON